shwina/still-magic/_chapters_en/inclusive.md

         considering how much someone has achieved despite systemic unfairness might not make sense, but you're not arguing for that, are you?

+### Common Problems

+FIXME: common problems for ally skills

 ### Exercises

-FIXME
+FIXME: create exercises for ally skills

 ## Summary {#s:inclusive-summary}

-FIXME: create concept map
+FIXME: create concept map for making an inclusive project

 {% include links.md %}